Inside: How fixing these 4 things made a dramatic difference in this ugly eyesore of a room! ➡

 I’m usually against taking a ceiling fan out in Texas but this formal living room needed a chandelier.
 This style is not too ornate but still drips with some classic crystals.

 And those crystals tie into the dear-to-my-heart vintage crystal chandelier in the dining room…

-4. By choosing neutral and light colors for walls and flooring.
+4. Choosing neutral and light colors for walls and flooring.

 And the last way we fixed this outdated space was to bring in a brighter, cleaner feel by using only neutral, light colors.

-The paint color scheme calmed everything down with a light neutral shade of tan and we carried this color throughout most of the house to create an easy flow.
+The paint color scheme calmed everything down.
+We carried this light neutral shade of tan throughout most of the house to create an easy flow.
 We repainted all of the trim, molding, and doors with one of my favorite warm whites, Swiss Coffee.

-See “7 Secrets for Decorating with Neutrals for Rooms That Are Anything But Boring” here.
+See why you should consider decorating with neutral colors in the post, “7 Secrets for Decorating with Neutrals for Rooms That Are Anything But Boring“.

 Fixing just these 4 elements lets the architecture shine.